Colored Diamonds, Rare and Precious Stones for Unusual Jewelry

 - Pink and red colored diamonds are very rare, especially since 2020, when the Argyle mine in Australia closed, which for several decades had produced 90% of these diamonds.
 Since then, among the producing countries are India, Brazil, Angola and Russia.

-- Finally, there are also gray colored diamonds, given by the presence of iron inclusions.
+- Finally, there are also gray diamonds, caused by the presence of iron inclusions.

-We should add that size, shape and cut can also affect the shades of colored diamonds.
-The color can appear more intense in a larger diamond and some cuts, such as the radiant cut, can make some colored diamonds, such as yellow ones, stand out.
+We should add that size, shape and cut can also affect the shades.
+The color can appear more intense in a larger diamond and some cuts, such as the radiant cut, can enhance certain stones, such as yellow ones.

 Fancy color diamonds are increasingly sought after both in traditional jewelry and in more original and innovative pieces.

-A colored diamond can be an alternative to the solitaire and thus transform the traditional engagement ring into a unique and different piece of jewelry from any other.
-It can also become the protagonist of other important occasions, such as anniversaries and special occasions, and make classic jewels unusual such as diamond wedding bands, tennis bracelets, stud earrings, rings and pendants.
+They can indeed be an alternative to the classic solitaire and thus transform the traditional engagement ring into a unique piece of jewelry different from any other.
+They can also become the protagonist of other important occasions, such as anniversaries and special events, and make classic jewelry unusual such as diamond wedding bands, tennis bracelets, stud earrings, rings and pendants.

 There are also special collections in which colored diamonds have a leading role, such as Fancy Color & Beads by Daverio1933, which matches the stones based on color and shape to create earrings, bracelets and pendants in unique pieces.

-Multicolor diamonds are also perfect together with white ones, to create chromatic effects that enhance shapes and volumes, especially in important jewelry.
-Examples are the sculpture-jewelry pieces signed by Luca Daverio, such as the rings from the ForEverHugMe or Masterpieces collections and the more recent Ricci, where colored diamonds emphasize the original “amorphous shape” of rings and pendants.
+Multicolor diamonds are also perfect together with white ones, to create chromatic effects that enhance shapes and volumes, especially in important jewelry pieces.
+Examples are the sculpture-jewelry pieces signed by Luca Daverio, such as the rings from the ForEverHugMe or Masterpieces collections and the more recent Ricci, where fancy color diamonds emphasize the original “amorphous shape” of rings and pendants.